Kethsar/RekordboxReader/README.md

 ![Loopstream Settings](img/ls_settings.png)

 ## Setting presets
 The program now ships with a preset file embedded, which it will extract if it doesn't find the file in the same directory.
 Presets will be added as we feel like it.
+You can grab the latest preset settings from [The resources directory](https://github.com/Kethsar/RekordboxReader/tree/master/RekordboxReader/Resources).
+Place it in the same directory as RekordboxReader and name it RekordboxReader.xml